 If you have questions about rain gardens in your neighborhood, you can call our Rain Gardens Hotline at 718-595-7599 or email email@example.com.
 To report a maintenance issue, please call 311 or visit nyc.gov/311.

-If you would like to help care for rain gardens in your neighborhood, visit Become a Rain Garden Steward.
+If you would like to volunteer to help care for rain gardens in your neighborhood, visit Harbor Protectors to learn more.

 What do rain gardens do?